Can Onfri (Clobazam) Be Recreationally Abused?

 - Withdrawal symptoms when going without the drug

-How to Choose the Right Treatment Program for Clobazam Abuse
+Finding Addiction Treatment for Clobazam Abuse

 Treatment for formal substance use disorders is a long-term process.
 Since there is no cure for addiction, it is a disorder that must be effectively managed for life.
 This means those in recovery often participate in some form of aftercare, generally on a decreasing basis, for the rest of their lives.
+In short, recovery from this substance should be thought of as a journey.